jboulanger91/fish1.5-release/pages/tutorials.md

 - Morphology: This [page](https://tutorial.microns-explorer.org/quickstart_notebooks/06-cloudvolume-download-mesh.html) from the [MICrONs](https://tutorial.microns-explorer.org/) project explain how to retrieve meshes for segmented objects.
 - Connectivity: This [page](https://tutorial.microns-explorer.org/quickstart_notebooks/04-cave-query-synapses.html) from the same source explain how to retrieve input and output synapses for segmented objects
+- TO BE ADDED SOON : A Notebook showcasing these different aspects

 ## Retrieve neuronal activity